Blog Archive

 CU > MS

-He stands up with medium pace as the dolly pulls back from the ground
+He stands up with medium pace as the dolly pulls back from the ground to a standing position.

 2A